The Hope of Return

-Giselle and her husband have one baby girl, Camilla, and are expecting a second daughter in June 2020.
-About one year ago, lack of access to food and medicine forced them to leave Venezuela, their beloved home country.
+Giselle and her husband have one baby girl, Camilla, and are expecting a second daughter.
+About a year ago, lack of access to food and medicine forced them to leave their beloved home country of Venezuela.

-The small family travelled over 1,000 kilometres to arrive at Cartagena, Colombia.
-This journey is one that thousands of Venezuelans have experienced.
-It is a long and painful journey, leaving many of them with wounds and poor health since it has become too expensive to travel by car or bus.
+The small family travelled over 1,000 kilometres to Cartagena, Colombia.
+This long, painful journey is one that thousands of Venezuelans have experienced, leaving many of them with wounds and poor health since it has become too expensive to travel by car or bus.

-Their front yard is enclosed in a metal fence with a industrial complex on the other side.
-Although it is often sunny, rain brings toxic chemicals from the field into their soil; the metal fence does nothing to keep these chemicals away.
-The chemicals, a dusty atmosphere and water that gives 100% of children parasites are all factors that make it impossible to maintain a sanitary, healthy environment for the family.
+Giselle’s front yard is enclosed by a metal fence with an industrial complex on one side.
+Although it is often sunny, rain brings toxic chemicals from the field into their soil, and the metal fence does nothing to keep these chemicals away.

 As a caring mother, Giselle worries deeply about the well-being of her young daughter and new baby.
 Giselle expressed her family’s profound desire to return to the place where they feel most at home.

-Camilla will receive meals from the food program in their community once it begins to run.
+Once the community’s food program begins, Camilla will receive meals.
 Giselle hopes to benefit from the pre- and post-natal care that will be available to provide her baby with the best possible health and well-being.
-These services will lend the family comfort and increased well being through the provision of these basic needs.
+Consequently, these services will lend the family comfort through the provision of these basic needs.

-Beyond providing nutrition, the church also provides health and referral services as well as counselling for women to give them emotional support.
-Since they have lost everything and are striving to care for their families in unclean conditions, they need to be reminded of the hope that is found in Christ; a hope that can be present in every country and any situation.
+Beyond providing nutrition, the church also offers health and referral services as well as counselling for women to give them emotional support.
+These women have lost everything and are striving to care for their families in unclean conditions, and need to be reminded of the hope that is found in Christ – a hope that can be present in every country and situation.

 You can help provide this hope as Tearfund continues to partner with local Colombian churches to feed over 600 children daily.
-Because of COVID-19, the way we distribute food has changed – but the work has not.
 We need compassionate partners like you now more than ever before.